Jamie1729/Pok-mon-Browser/README.md

 # or
 bun dev
 ```
-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.<br/><br/>
+I have been using the WebStorm IDE to develop and test this project, using the instructions above.

 ## 2.)
 Design and Component Decisions